SCANA: 2Q Earnings Snapshot

 SCANA shares have risen slightly more than 1 percent since the beginning of the year, while the Standard & Poor’s 500 index has increased 5 percent.
 The stock has declined 40 percent in the last 12 months.

-This story was generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
+Elements of this story were generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
 Access a Zacks stock report on SCG at https://www.zacks.com/ap/SCG

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.